Frequently Asked Questions: Cardiovascular Sonography

 Applications are required to be submitted in packet form.
 The packet should contain:

-- Official transcripts from high school and all colleges attended must be on file in the Office of Enrollment & Student Success.
+- Official transcripts from high school and all colleges attended must be on file in the Office of Admissions and Student Engagement.

 47. What are some of the job duties/characteristics of a Medical Sonographer?

-As a sonographer, you will use high frequency sound waves to take images of organs in the human body.
+As a sonographer, you will use high frequency sound waves (ultrasound) to obtain images of human organs or structures.
 You will evaluate the abdominal organs, pelvic organs, breasts, scrotums, fetal structures, as well as cerebrovascular and peripheral vascular blood vessels.

 48. What are the job duties of a Cardiovascular Sonographer?